Pfeiffer quarantines dorm due to COVID-19 - Salisbury Post

 Bullard said students have been socially distancing and wearing masks.

-Bullard said he would want parents to know “we are following our policies that anyone who has been exposed to this individual already knows.”
+Bullard said he wants parents to know “we are following our policies that anyone who has been exposed to this individual already knows.”

 Casey Habich, director of marketing and communications for Pfeiffer, confirmed the email had been sent out and added the students in quarantine have not had any symptoms as of Tuesday.